Tom-Bonnike/vscode-formatting-toggle/README.md

 # Formatting Toggle

-A VS Code extension that allows you to toggle the formatter (Prettier, Beautify, …) ON and OFF with a simple click.
+A VS Code extension that allows you to toggle formatting settings ON and OFF with a simple click.

 ## Installation